Peter Rabbit Themed Accommodation in Gotemba, Shizuoka

 The Peter Rabbit influence may well have gone beyond the interior of the yurts, as the slow house villa area is reminiscent of a rabbit’s burrow.
 It was great fun for the kids to find their way around the maze like paths.
-Management makes good use out of the design too, laying out a scavenger hunt challenge of sorts for guests of the slow house villas.
+Moreover, management makes good use out of the design too, laying out a scavenger hunt challenge of sorts for guests of the slow house villas.
 The kids followed clues to find letters which, when all were discovered, spelled out a word.
 On presenting the word to reception they got a prize of Peter Rabbit stickers.
 Another treat for guests of these particular lodgings is a fluffy bunny rabbit (soft toy) hidden in the room – if you find it, you get to bring it home.
 (You can also borrow teddy bears and soft toys from reception to keep in your room during your stay).

 The yurt itself was also a great source of excitement for the kids.
 They aren’t the most practical, but between the Peter Rabbit paraphernalia and the spacious loft, it was a dream come true for the kids to stay there.
-They are also the lodgings closest to the big playground, which turned out very convenient for us.
+These yurts are also the lodgings closest to the big playground, which turned out very convenient for us.
 They have a hot spring in the villa area (one of many in the resort) and it is where the pet hotel is too.
 This is also the area with the resort’s badminton court, games room (billiards and table tennis), reception for some activities (such as fishing and segways) and where they have the magnificent night time water, illumination and projection mapping show.
 The breakfast hall is a little bit far away, but it is a nice walk, with some great views of Mt Fuji.